Iván Rodríguez: Retirement and honors

 Rodríguez announced his retirement on April 18, 2012.
 He signed a one-day contract with the Rangers on April 23, retiring as a member of the team.
 Rodríguez also threw out the ceremonial first pitch during the Rangers home game against the New York Yankees.
 Instead of throwing out the ceremonial first pitch from the mound, he went to his usual position behind the plate and threw from behind home plate to second base to Michael Young.
 Rodríguez was inducted into the Texas Sports Hall of Fame on February 27, 2014.
 He also joined FOX Sports Southwest in 2014 as an analyst for pre and postgame television coverage.
+He joined the Rangers front office as a special assistant to the general manager in February 2013 and continues in that role as of the 2024 season.

 In 2017, Rodríguez became eligible for induction into the Baseball Hall of Fame.
-Richard Justice of MLB.com argued that he was "unquestionably" a Hall of Fame-caliber player, writing on MLB.com in 2012 that he batted better than .290 with more than 2,500 hits, 550 doubles, 300 home runs and 1,300 RBI, an accomplishment equaled only by four all-time greats: Hank Aaron, George Brett, Babe Ruth and Barry Bonds.
+Richard Justice of MLB.com argued that he was "unquestionably" a Hall of Fame-caliber player, writing on MLB.com in 2012 that he batted better than .290 with more than 2,500 hits, 550 doubles, 300 home runs and 1,300 RBI, an accomplishment equaled only by five all-time greats: Stan Musial, Hank Aaron, George Brett, Babe Ruth and Barry Bonds.
 Justice acknowledged that like Bonds, Rodríguez may have difficulty winning election to the Hall of Fame due to suspicion that he used steroids during his career, USA Today expressed similar sentiments.
 On January 18, 2017, Rodríguez was elected to the Hall of Fame on his first ballot, receiving 76% of the vote.
 He became the first former Washington Nationals player in the Hall of Fame.

-Rodriguez was inducted into the Hall of Fame in Cooperstown on July 30, 2017.
+Rodríguez was inducted into the Hall of Fame in Cooperstown on July 30, 2017.
 On August 12, 2017, the Rangers retired his jersey #7 with the team (and the opponent, Houston Astros) wearing throwback jerseys to the 1999 era in which Rodriguez played.

 In August 2017, Rodríguez was selected by then-Governor Ricardo Rosselló as one of Puerto Rico's five shadow representatives.
+Before the start of Game 1 of the 2023 World Series, Former President of the United States George W. Bush threw the ceremonial first pitch to Rodríguez.